This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Where Are Flat Top Grills Commonly Found and Used?

 Typically, you will not find a flat top grill on a standard kitchen range.
-But if you wish to install a flat top grill in your kitchen, it is possible to purchase a flat top overlay which lies on top of two or three of your standard cook top burners.
+But if you wish to install a flat top grill in your kitchen, it is possible to purchase a flat top overlay that lies on top of two or three of your standard cooktop burners.
 This turns part of your standard kitchen range into a flat top grill.

 What Can You Cook with a Flat Top Grill?